How Are Subways Built

 2. Deep Bore

 The deep bore method uses a special tunnel-boring machine (called a TBM) to dig the subway tunnels without disrupting much of the above surface life.
-A TBM is inserted/lowered into a conveniently dug hole along the proposed subway line, digging slowly until enough space has been carved out for the entire corridor, tunneling and crushing through rock and debris.
+A TBM is inserted/lowered into a conveniently dug hole along the proposed subway line, digging slowly until enough space has been carved out for the entire corridor, tunneling and crushing through any type of foundation.
 A conveyor belt removes soil and slurry as concrete tunnel liners are set up and installed, building the tunnel as the machine digs.
 Cement ground is put into empty spaces between the lining and the excavated opening.

 The machines are large and can only go in one fixed shape, but they have a lot more flexibility with grid design because they don’t have to follow the street pattern.
 This method is much more expensive than the cut and cover method, however, but it offers very little to no disruption of above-ground life.
 Likewise, as they are large and hard to control, this method is generally useful for straight, long rail lines that are at least 1,500 feet long.